 1⁄4 cup mini dark chocolate chips or raisins

 As an optional extra, to increase the protein content, you can add in a scoop of protein powder.
 I would recommend a vanilla flavoured protein powder and preferrably a whey concentrate rather than an isolate.
 The brand doesn’t really matter but you can go to Monster Supplements who have a wide range of protein powders.
-I would also recommend that you shop around for a Monster Supplements discount code at a number of voucher code sites to help you save a bit of extra money.

 1. First, combine liquid ingredients in a bowl, adding the dry ingredients after.